-All Queen's graduate students in the first year of their program who bring new funding from one of Canada's three granting councils automatically receive a $5,000 Tri-Council Award as a top-up from the University.
-The $5,000 award is provided automatically and no application is needed.
-Queen’s provides the Tri-Council Award to new grant holders who are incoming graduate students, as a way of both supporting and applauding these students for choosing Queen's for their graduate studies.
-In addition, the Department will endeavour (but cannot guarantee) to provide top-up funding to other internal and external award winners, and to make every attempt to ensure our offers are fully competitive with other Canadian universities.
+Any student entering the first year of DEVS MA program who wins a SSHRC master's scholarship will automatically receive a $5,000 Tri-Agency Recipient Recognition Award (TARRA) from the University.
+In addition, the Department will try to provide top-up funding to other internal and external award winners, and to make every attempt to ensure our offers are fully competitive with other Canadian universities.

-Students must take the initiative to apply for external scholarships (e.g. SSHRC and OGS), and the Department will endeavour to keep all students informed of opportunities.
-Some ideas for external funding can be found on http://www.queensu.ca/sgs/forstudents/funding.html, but there are many others through individual ministries, governments or embassies, development-oriented NGO's and charitable organizations.
+MA students who are accepted into the two-year stream must take the initiative to apply for external scholarships (e.g. SSHRC and OGS), and the Department will endeavour to keep all students informed of opportunities.
+Some ideas for external funding can be found on http://www.queensu.ca/sgs/prospective-students/awards-scholarships, but there are many others through individual ministries, governments or embassies, development-oriented NGO's and charitable organizations.